abhishekanand-02/Rhcsa8.python.project.1/README.md

                                             **How to configure remote execution program.
                                             **How to configure Docker.
                                             **How to Launch a ubuntu container
-                                            **Also the Basics commands of linux as date , cal, pwd,ls,mkdir,rmdir,etc.</b>
+                                            **Also the Basics commands of linux as date , cal, pwd,ls,mkdir,rmdir,lvcreate,vgcreate,cron,fstab etc.</b>